Thomas Doty – Storyteller

 I write all day under the autumn sun.
 I pace up and down the beach, trying out words and phrases.
 The tide pushes and pulls.
 I watch the sun move over the ancient gathering of Tree People who cover much of the country around Kilchis Point.
 I picture the cairn in the woods, the village in the meadow.
 I gaze across the bay and beyond to a distant land across the sea.
 With the first streak of purple from the sunset, I walk back to the Story Tree.
 I'm ready to share a different story under her boughs.
 I sit and wait for the shadows.

-This story was commissioned by the Tillamook County Pioneer Museum (Tillamook, OR) and was first published in 2011.
+This story was commissioned by Tillamook County Pioneer Museum (Tillamook, OR).